 Despite your best efforts to keep dirt and debris away from your precious ear wear, chances are they will require a weekly clean regardless.
 Wired products must be cleaned all the way from the wire to earpiece to preserve their aesthetic.
 Even truly wireless earbuds, which are all the rage these days require cleaning with a mildly damp paper towel, ensuring dust doesn’t block out the any audio.

-Yes, all your friends want a go at those all new Bluetooth earbuds; however it isn’t the best idea to have a bunch of people shove your earbuds into their ears.
+Yes, all your friends want a go at those all new BT earbuds; however it isn’t the best idea to have a bunch of people shove your earbuds into their ears.
 This is even more so if you share your device regularly with a few people.
 By eliminating multiple users, the accumulation of both dust and earwax reduces, prolonging their health.
 Not to mention, overtime earwax exchange via audio accessories could lead to ear infections.

 No idle charging